 WHAT IS NEVOME?

 At DermTech, we believe in cutting the uncertainty, not the patient.
 Nevome is the first test to identify high-risk pigmented lesions by analyzing known mutation risk factors for melanoma.
 This revolutionary new test uses tissue samples collected non-invasively with an adhesive patch.
-When combined the Pigmented Lesion Assay (PLA) gene expressed analysis, the additional RNA gene expression and DNA mutation analysis can provide a more complete picture of lesions or moles at high risk for melanoma.
+When combined with the Pigmented Lesion Assay (PLA) gene expression analysis, the additional DNA mutation analysis can provide a more complete picture of lesions or moles at high risk for melanoma.
 Nevome analyzes mutations in BRAF, NRAS and TERT promoter genes, while the PLA analyzes the gene expression of LINC and PRAME.

 DNA MUTATION ANALYSIS

 The analysis of DNA risk factors includes partial exon sequencing for hotspot mutations of the BRAF, NRAS, and TERT genes.
 Mutations of these genes are found in early stage (MIS / Stage 1) primary cutaneous and metastatic melanoma.
 Cancer transformation, as in melanoma, is associated with mutations in specific genes known as driver mutations.
 Driver mutations in nevi can be viewed as risk factors for melanoma and may help identify lesions at risk for cancer at the earliest stages.
 Double mutation lesions are also associated with histologic criteria of progression including mitotic counts and ulceration.
 Nevome includes these mutations to identify high risk lesions.